Interview Question: How Do You Handle Stress?

 You also should not focus too much on how stressed out you felt.
 While you should certainly admit that stress happens, emphasize how you dealt with the stress, rather than how it bothered you.
 If possible, avoid saying you are stressed by a situation that will be common in the job for which you are applying.

-For example, if you say you get stressed when you're given multiple projects, and you know the job will require you to juggle many assignments at once, you’ll look unfit for the position.
+Be careful how you respond.
+If you say you get stressed when you're given multiple projects, and you know the job will require you to juggle many assignments at once, you’ll look like you're not a good fit for the position.

 You might even consider mentioning how a little stress can be a helpful motivator for you.
 You can provide an example of a time the stress of a difficult project helped you be a more creative and productive worker.